Daxiushan: Ming dynasty

 Empress Xiaoduan wearing a yellow dashan with a xiapei over her shoulders, Ming dynasty.

 In the Ming dynasty, the daxiushan was known as dashan (大衫).
 A yellow coloured dashan was worn by the Ming dynasty huanghou (皇后 (empress)), while a red dashan was worn by the women of the imperial clan, which could include the huangfei (皇妃), huangtaizifei (皇太子妃), qingwangfei (亲王妃), junwangfei (郡王妃).
 The red dashan was also worn by the Mingfu, titled court women of first rank.
 The Ming dynasty also bestowed dashan to the queens of Joseon, where it became known as daesam.

 Construction and Design

 Tang dynasty daxiushan

 The width of the coat increased to more than four feet and its sleeves were often wider than 1.3 metres.
-It features a distinctive gown that covers the body from the ground to just above the chest with a knot wrapped around the waist, a light and sometimes sheer outer coat that ties together at the bottom, near the knees, and often goes along with a long scarf draped around the arms.
+It features a distinctive gown that covers the body from the ground to just above the chest with a knot wrapped around the waist, a light and sometimes sheer outer coat that ties together at the bottom, near the knees, and often goes along with a long pibo draped around the arms.
 The clothing often only covers half of women's breast and so it is restricted to women of a certain status, such as princesses or gējī.